Last modified: 30 November, 2020

 What is ArbitralWomen?

-- A network of women from diverse backgrounds and legal cultures active in international dispute resolution in any role, including, arbitrator, mediator, expert, adjudicator, surveyor, facilitator, lawyer, neutral, ombudswoman or forensic consultant.
-ArbitralWomen now has close to a thousand members from over 40 countries.
+* establish and maintain an international network of women involved in dispute resolution in any capacity, including, arbitrator, mediator, expert, adjudicator, surveyor, facilitator, lawyer, neutral, ombudswoman or forensic consultant;

 How can I join ArbitralWomen?

 You can become a member if you are proposed by a current member or you may apply on your own.
 You can submit your application along with your CV and a photo online by clicking “Apply Now” below or at the top of the homepage.

 - Annual membership fee: 150 Euros.

 - Corporate membership fee: 650 Euros for five members.

 - A rate of 135 Euros is offered for each additional individual member of the firm.

 Find appropriate and qualified female dispute resolution practitioners and speakers with our multiple criteria search tool.Learn more

 ArbitralWomen promotes pledges and charters launched by other organisations that promote women practitioners in dispute resolution, the law and business.Learn more

 Young ArbitralWomen Practitioners